jhlumactud/Python_CSV_FileReader/README.md

 5. Click start to read latest CSV file.
 6. CSV data will be posted to your RestApi url.
 7. The app will always running and waiting for the new csv file.
+8. App also have logs to show every CSV file processed and automatically delete every 7 days.